kermitt2/delft/Readme.md

 * Use dynamic data generator so that the training data do not need to stand completely in memory.

 * Load and manage efficiently an unlimited volume of pre-trained embedding: instead of loading pre-trained embeddings in memory - which is horribly slow in Python and limit the number of embeddings to be used simultaneously - the pre-trained embeddings are compiled the first time they are accessed and store efficiently in a LMDB database.
-This permets to have the pre-trained embeddings immediatly "warm" (no load time), to free memory and to use any number of embeddings with a very negligible impact on runtime when using SSD.
+This permits to have the pre-trained embeddings immediatly "warm" (no load time), to free memory and to use any number of embeddings with a very negligible impact on runtime when using SSD.

 The medium term goal is then to provide good performance (accuracy, runtime, compactness) models to a production stack such as Java/Scala and C++.

 DeLFT has been tested with python 3.5, Keras 2.1 and Tensorflow 1.7 as backend.
-At this stage, we do not garantee that DeLFT will run with other different versions of these library of Keras backend version ().
+At this stage, we do not garantee that DeLFT will run with other different versions of these library or other Keras backend versions.
 As always, GPU(s) are required for decent training time.

 ## Install